fabiusgasber/linkedlist/README.md

 - `find(value)` returns the index of the node containing value, or null if not found
 - `toString()` returns your LinkedList objects as strings in the format: `( value ) -> ( value ) -> ( value ) -> null`
 - `insertAt(value, index)` inserts a new node with the provided value at the given index or at the end of the list if index is bigger than list size
-- `removeAt(index)` removes the node at the given index or error message if the list is empty or if the request index is bigger than list size
+- `removeAt(index)` removes the node at the given index or the last element if the request index is bigger than list size